Double Degree Programmes with College of Humanities and Sciences

 Double counting between CDE and CHS majors

 Double counting of courses between the two majors from CDE and CHS, including the joint FYP/HT, will be considered on a major-to-major basis.
-This is subject to a limit of 24 units (i.e., 40% of each major) and a minimum graduation requirement of 160 units for the DDP.
+This is subject to a limit of 24 units (i.e., 40% of the CHS major) and a minimum graduation requirement of 160 units for the DDP.

 Pre-approved double counting arrangements between selected CDE and CHS majors may be found below.
 This list will be updated over time as new DDP combinations are formed and when new courses relevant to both majors are proposed.
 Where there is no pre-approved double counting arrangement, students will be required to seek approval from both CDE and CHS.